 Double or triple this Maraschino Cherry Cake Recipe to make extra servings as needed.

-The Maraschino Cherry has quite an intriguing history which I share with you at the end of this article.
+The Maraschino Cherry Cake Recipe has quite an intriguing history which I share with you at the end of this article.

 Take butter and eggs out of refrigerator to set until they reach room temperature.

 I usually take my butter out and place it in the stand mixing bowl to set while I prepare my other ingredients and pans.